The Future of Mobility

 Since the introduction of cars, cities have been adapting their physical infrastructure to support these vehicles.
 Roads, sidewalks, curbs, stop signs, traffic lights, medians, crosswalks, street signs and parking meters all require physical changes to improve the way vehicles and people move around a city.

-Most city solutions have been focused on hardware and physical infrastructure but with the growth of technology, the focus is shifting to software and tech solutions.
-A decade ago, cities in the United States began to implement mobile pay for parking apps to supplement parking meters and provide a digital way to pay and now some cities are removing meters all together in favor of a mobile-only solution.
+Most city solutions have been focused on hardware and physical infrastructure but with the growth of technology, the focus is shifting to technology solutions and digital platforms.
+A decade ago, cities in the United States began to implement mobile pay for parking apps to supplement parking meters and provide digital parking payments.
+Now some cities are removing meters all together in favor of a mobile app for parking payments.

 As the world becomes more digital, transportation leaders should consider changing their city infrastructure at a digital level.
 To determine if a parking space is full, cities can develop predictive availability models based on historical data and trends.
-Instead of imposing scooter caps or medallion-like permits, cities can implement a digital solution to manage scooter distribution across their city.
+Instead of imposing scooter caps or medallion-like permits, cities can implement a digital solution for mobility management across their city.
 A solid digital foundation can help to create a more connected mobility ecosystem.
 This allows cities to more flexibly adopt new innovations and gives them control over what technologies are implemented to best serve citizens’ needs.